Flash717/DS-GettingCleaningDataAssignment/README.md

 - README.md (this file): explains the content of this repository
 - CodeBook.md: code book that describes the variables, the data and any transformations to create the final data set
 - run_analysis.R: this script is to run the analysis and creates the tidy dataset
+- tidy_dataset.txt: the resulting dataset, could not upload the file to Coursera.
+Thanks for your understanding!

 <br>